-Amount/estimated Nature of incident/claim Date/period of incident Capacity of plaintiff(s) Name(s) and capacity of defendant(s) quantum of damages claimed Status Alleged breach of Regulation 15 November Labour Million Hope N/A The trial hearing 38C of the Construction Sites 2017 Department Industries has been set for (Safety) Regulations under the (HK) 13, 14 and 17 Factories and Industrial December 2018 Undertakings Ordinance
+Date/period of Capacity Capacity of Name(s) and capacity Amount/estimated quantum of damages Nature of incident/claim incident plaintiff(s) of defendant(s) claimed Status Alleged breach of Regulation 15 November Labour Million Hope N/A The trial hearing 38C of the Construction Sites 2017 Department Industries has been set for (Safety) Regulations under the (HK) 8, 9 and 10 Factories and Industrial April 2019 Undertakings Ordinance

 Million Hope Industries (HK) received a summons dated 14 May 2018 taken out by the Labour Department alleging that on 15 November 2017, Million Hope Industries (HK) failed in its duty, as contractor with direct control over a work site, to provide a suitably-compliant ladder or scaffold in the context of fitting-out work undertaken by the employee of a sub-contractor.
 The summons taken out by the Labour Department was first heard at the Eastern Magistrates' Court on 8 June 2018, where Million Hope Industries (HK) pleaded 'not guilty'.
 At a pre-trial review held on 14 September 2018, Million Hope Industries (HK) maintained its plea of 'not guilty'.
-The trial hearing has been fixed for December 2018 as set out above.
+The trial hearing has been fixed for April 2019 as set out above.